LAQ27504/Java-Swing-Learning/README.md

 I have missed someday not upload my learning tracking.
 I need to fixed that.

 However I have learned about layout and layered pane for customizing the layer and adding component into the each frame or panel.

+## 9th of June
+I have learned JOptionPane to open new window box for some customize option like warning, show infor and get input.
+And TextField for getting input in a frame with customize font and color